 At the conclusion fit reports 'stdfit', the standard deviation of the fit, which is the rms of the residuals, and the variance of the residuals, also called 'reduced chisquare' when the data points are weighted.
 The number of degrees of freedom (the number of data points minus the number of fitted parameters) is used in these estimates because the parameters used in calculating the residuals of the datapoints were obtained from the same data.
+If the data points have weights, gnuplot calculates the so-called p-value, i.e. one minus the cumulative distribution function of the chisquare-distribution for the number of degrees of freedom and the resulting chisquare, see practical_guidelines (p.
+72).
 These values are exported to the variables

 '''

 FIT_NDF = Number of degrees of freedom

 FIT_WSSR = Weighted sum-of-squares residual

 FIT_STDFIT = sqrt(WSSR/NDF)

+FIT_P = p-value

 '''